 His stories have been nominated for the Pushcart Prize three times, as well as to Best New American Voices.
-The story 'Race Day' is a finalist for the American Fiction Short Story Award, 2014.
+The story 'Race Day' was a finalist for the American Fiction Short Story award, 2014.
 "Bastard Blue," his first book, was published on June 7th,

 2011 (the three year anniversary of a car wreck that very nearly killed